mopidy/mopidy/docs/extensiondev.rst

 Anatomy of an extension
 =======================

-Extensions are all located in a Python package called ``mopidy_something`` where "something" is the name of the application, library or web service you want to integrated with Mopidy.
+Extensions are located in a Python package called ``mopidy_something`` where "something" is the name of the application, library or web service you want to integrated with Mopidy.
 So for example if you plan to add support for a service named Soundspot to Mopidy, you would name your extension's Python package ``mopidy_soundspot``.

-The name of the actual extension (the human readable name) however would be something like "Mopidy-Soundspot".
+The extension must be shipped with a ``setup.py`` file and be registered on `PyPI <https://pypi.python.org/>`_.
+The name of the distribution on PyPI would be something like "Mopidy-Soundspot".
 Make sure to include the name "Mopidy" somewhere in that name and that you check the capitalization.
 This is the name users will use when they install your extension from PyPI.

-The extension must be shipped with a ``setup.py`` file and be registered on `PyPI <https://pypi.python.org/>`_.
 Also make sure the development version link in your package details work so that people can easily install the development version into their virtualenv simply by running e.g. ``pip install Mopidy-Soundspot==dev``.

 Mopidy extensions must be licensed under an Apache 2.0 (like Mopidy itself), BSD, MIT or more liberal license to be able to be enlisted in the Mopidy